 When all the dishes are done, counters and other work surfaces are fwiped off, drain the dishwater.
 Then, shine your sink.
 Okay, so maybe not shine the sink but wipe it out and clean around the top of the sink, Rinse your dishrag out, hang it to dry and know that your kitchen is clean.

-Other Tips for a Clean Kitchen
+Other Tips for a Clean and Organized Kitchen

 We don't allow constant snacking in our home, as in the children cannot come and go all day eating whenever they want.
 We eat breakfast around eight in the morning, have a snack around ten, lunch at noon, snack at two-thirty, dinner at five and the children will have a small snack around seven thirty.
 The children are responsible for cleaning up after themselves when they finish their snack time.